WICG/pwa-url-handler/explainer.md

 1. Validate and register the `app_links` data from PWA manifests during PWA installation and periodically revalidate installed apps.

-2. Perform adequate validation to address security and privacy concerns, but may do so using the web-app-origin-association file or other methods of their choosing.
+2. Perform adequate validation to address security and privacy concerns.
+They may do so using a web-app-origin-association file or another method of their choosing.

 3. When starting with a URL parameter, determine if there are any matching PWA URL handlers.

    * If there is a match, launch the PWA and load the URL in a new standalone window instead of the browser window.

    * If the launch URL is not within the app scope, browsers can delegate to a document event handler.
 If there is an existing app window with a loaded document, browsers can try to find a suitable event handler there.
-If not found, the browser could fall back to opening a new app window, waiting for a document to load, and looking for a suitable event handler.
+If not found, the browser could fall back to opening a new app window, waiting for a document to load, then looking for a suitable event handler.

-   * If there is a manifest member that specifies a behavior for launching web apps from link activations (for eg. `capture_links` in [Declarative Link Capture](https://github.com/WICG/sw-launch/blob/master/declarative_link_capturing.md)), app launch should try to follow that behavior instead.
+   * If there is a manifest member that specifies a behavior for launching web apps from link activations (for eg. `capture_links` in [Declarative Link Capture](https://github.com/WICG/sw-launch/blob/master/declarative_link_capturing.md)), app launch should try to follow that launch behavior specification.

    * If there is more than one match, display the choices and collect the user's input with a disambiguation dialog.